Mingtiandi

 Angelo Gordon and Wang On are buying the Hotel Ease from the family of Tang Shing-bor (Image: Colliers)

-The US fund manager has teamed up with the Hong Kong-listed developer to purchase a hotel in Kowloon’s Mong Kok area, according to an announcement by Wang On Properties and its parent firm, Wang On Group on Thursday, with brokers involved in the transaction putting a HK$435 million tag on the deal.
+The US fund manager has joined with the Hong Kong-listed developer to purchase the Hotel Ease Mong Kok, according to an announcement by Wang On Properties and its parent firm, Wang On Group on Thursday, with brokers involved in the transaction putting a HK$435 million tag on the deal.

 Close to Poly U